rocketacademy/bootcamp-docs/logistics/linkedin-education-badge.md

 6. End Date
    1. The month you graduated from Rocket's Bootcamp
 7. Description
-   1. 6-month full-time / 12-month part-time SWE Bootcamp covering frontend, backend, cloud infrastructure and algorithms.
+   1. 6-month full-time / 12-month part-time Coding Bootcamp covering frontend, backend, cloud infrastructure and algorithms.
 See my portfolio here: &lt;INSERT-MY-PORTFOLIO-LINK&gt;
    2. Feel free to customise this as you wish :\)

 ![](../.gitbook/assets/image%20%286%29.png)